 The Open Application Model (OAM) is an application-centric specification that is cloud provider agnostic.
 This greatly improves the reusability of components and reduces the friction of moving applications in multi-cloud environments.
-The specification is based on defining a clear set of user personas and roles, and creating entities that match the expectation of each of them.
+The NAPPTIVE platform supports launching and managing Applications that are defined using OAM standard as this reduces the complexity of working with low-level Kubernetes entities.

-The Open Application Model adds a new “application” level entity to Kubernetes.
-Up to this point, to deploy a cloud native application in Kubernetes, the user will deploy a set of YAML files containing the different entities that are part of the application.
-The main issue with this approach is that once deployed, the concept of application is not longer availble in Kubernetes.
+The Open Application Model adds a new Application level entity to Kubernetes.
+Up to this point, to deploy a cloud native application in Kubernetes, a user would need to deploy a set of YAML files containing the different entities (Deployments, Pods, Services, etc.) that are part of the application.
+The main issue with this approach is that once deployed, the concept of application is not longer available in Kubernetes.
 If we want to check the status of the deployments associated with an application, either we use the labels/annotations approach to filter those, or there is not such an entity that logically groups them.
-With OAM we add a new application entity that will enable reasoning about its components.
+With OAM we add a new application entity that will enable reasoning about its components more easily.

-- Application Operator: Focuses on the deployment of an application, applying the required parameters.
+- Application operator: Focuses on deploying an application, making the required changes in terms of component parametrization, extensions using Traits, and deployment workflow.
 Having a top-level application entity makes easy to track component status and overall application state.

 The main elements of an OAM application are:

-- Trait: A trait is a mechanism that extends the functionality of a component.
+- Trait: A Trait represents an extension for an application component.
+This facilitates reusing components in different situations, and simplifies their packaging as the developer does not need to add any extra information for its deployment.
 Depending on the trait itself, this could map to sidecars in the kubernetes layer (e.g., trait to redirect logs), or could create other entities (e.g., an ingress trait may create an ingress/loadbalancer).

 The Open Application Model is evolving through the collaboration of the community.
-We currently support OAM v0.2.1, but we are actively testing support for OAM v0.3.0 that has just being released in May 2021.
-If you require the latest version of OAM, contact us so we can add you to the first set of users that will test the new version.
+The NAPPTIVE platform currently supports OAM v0.3.1.
+If you require other version of OAM, contact support so we can add you to the first set of users that will test the new version.

 Check the following links for more information on different aspects of OAM.